Artist Statement 2023

-I am a visual artist working primarily in glass, photography & clay.
+I am a visual artist working primarily in glass, photography, clay and printmaking.
 My background is founded in the natural world, having a degree in Anthropology with an emphasis in Archaeology.
 My interest in photography began in high school with work in glass & clay began while attending California State University, Long Beach, CA.

 I work as a formalist using the elements of design: line, shape, form, mark, texture, color and value to tell stories that speak to the abstract depth and quality of the natural earth & solar processes of weathering, erosion, heat & fire, and the effects of time.